ROCm/HIP/docs/how-to/unified_memory.rst

     }

-Remember to check the return status of ``hipMemPrefetchAsync()`` to ensure that the prefetch operations complete successfully!
+Remember to check the return status of ``hipMemPrefetchAsync()`` to ensure that the prefetch operations are completed successfully.

-Memory Advise
+Memory advice
 -------------

 The effectiveness of ``hipMemAdvise()`` comes from its ability to inform the runtime system of the developer's intentions regarding memory usage.
 When the runtime system has knowledge of the expected memory access patterns, it can